 9 touch sensitive sliders can be mapped to fader and effects controls.
 LEDs within each slider act as VU meters or remind you where you were.
 Multi-touch lets you select a length between two fingers to set stereo locations or filter resonances.
 Tapping a slider can mute or toggle any track or function.

-The switches are located in smart groupings to select samples, fader banks, and transport controls.
+The switches are located in intelligent groupings to select samples, fader banks, and transport controls.
 Each of the switches can scan up and down through files at speeds variable with your touch.
 Great for quickly locating that perfect fill or telling your looper you really meant it.

 The Size of an iPad